What Happens if Court Fees Are Not Paid?

 - the Court, a Judge or a Judicial Registrar may order that the hearing date be vacated.

-Any court fee not paid in accordance with the Federal Court and Federal Circuit Court Regulation 2012 is recoverable as a debt due to the Commonwealth.
+Any court fee not paid in accordance with the Federal Court and Federal Circuit and Family Court Regulations 2012 is recoverable as a debt due to the Commonwealth.

 Updated July 2015